toashishagarwal/ML-Programs/ChurnPredictor/README.md

 **Run Instructions** <BR>
 1. python3.9 train_model.py

-If you get an error regarding OpenMP, you may need to install libomp library on your system using - brew install libomp
+If you get an error regarding OpenMP, you may need to install libomp library on your system using - <br>
+brew install libomp

 Once the application is run, you should be able to see the following